myeongsuseong/myeongsuseong.github.io/_pages/events_and_news.md

 2023
 -----
+* Dr. Seong gives an invited talk at International Bimedical Engineering Conference (IBEC) 2023 organized by the Korean Society of Medical and Biological Engineering (KOSOMBE) on November 10, 2023 in Korea.

 * Xingqian (Boray) Wang joins the Lab aiming to utilize his skills in software and hardware in biomedical engineering (and biomedical optics) on October 23, 2023.
 Welcome aboard Xingqian!

 * Wenzhe Shi joins the Lab for learning about biomedical engineering (and biomedical optics) on September 23, 2023.
 Welcome aboard Wenzhe!